yunszhang/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 		- Make requests to an OpenID Connect UserInfo Endpoint and process the responses;

+		- Make requests to an OpenID Connect Provider Configuration endpoint.

 		- Make requests to an OpenID Connect Client Registration Endpoint and process the responses.